-The Board is comprised of Joseph Ovsenek, Neville Dastoor, Ron MacDonald, Michelle Romero, Olav Langelaar, Marcus Chalk and Ken McNaughton.
+The Board is comprised of Joseph Ovsenek, Neville Dastoor, Ron MacDonald, Michelle Romero, Olav Langelaar, Marcus Chalk, Kenneth McNaughton and Tom Yip.
 Messrs.
-MacDonald, Langelaar and Chalk are considered to be independent directors within the meaning of NI 52-110.
-For the purposes of NI 52-110, a director is considered "independent" if he or she has no direct or indirect material relationship with the issuer.
+MacDonald, Dastoor, Langelaar and Chalk are considered to be independent directors within the meaning of NI 52-110.
+For the purposes of NI 52-110 (as defined below), a director is considered "independent" if he or she has no direct or indirect material relationship with the issuer.
 A material relationship is one which could, in the view of the issuer's board, be reasonably expected to interfere with the exercise of a member's independent judgment.
 Mr. Ovsenek is not considered to be an independent director because he serves as President, CEO and Chairman of the Company.
 Ms. Romero is not considered to be independent because she serves as the Executive Vice President of the Company.
-Mr. McNaughton is not considered to be independent as he serves as Chief Exploration Officer of the Company.
-Mr. Dastoor is not considered to be independent as he served as the Corporate Secretary of the Company within the last three years.
+Mr. McNaughton is not considered to be independent as he serves as Chief Exploration Officer of the Company within the last three years.